-Here are 10 facts you need to know from NELP about the minimum wage:
+Here are 10 facts you need to know from NELP and the Economic Policy Institute (EPI) about the minimum wage:

 How much the federal minimum wage would be if it had kept up with inflation over the past 40 years.
 Instead, it’s $7.25.
 Learn more.

 The annual income for a full-time employee working the entire year at the federal minimum wage.

 The number of states where a minimum wage worker can afford a two-bedroom apartment working a 40-hour week.
 Learn more.

 The number of times Congress passed legislation to increase the minimum wage in the past 30 years.

 As of Jan.
 1, 2015, the number of states (including the District of Columbia) that will have raised their minimum wage above the federal level of $7.25.
 Source.

 The number of states that annually increase their state minimum wage to keep up with the rising cost of living, or that have scheduled annual cost-of-living adjustments to begin in the next three years.
 Source.

 The percentage of Americans who support gradually raising the minimum wage from $7.25 an hour to at least $10.00 an hour, according to a June 2014 poll.

 55 in 100 vs. 4.8 in 100